MichaelHBaker/ai/readme.md

-# Robot Vision AI - 12 Month Learning Project
+# Robot Vision AI - Learning Project

-A year-long hands-on learning journey to understand AI, machine learning, computer vision, and robotics by building an autonomous voice-controlled robot from scratch.
+A hands-on learning journey to understand AI, machine learning, computer vision, and robotics by building an autonomous voice-controlled robot from scratch.

 ## 🎯 Project Goals